smudge/decks/railsconf-2022/slides.md

 <!--
 ...I am!

-This is how we build our production apps, so it made sense to just do the same thing for demo.
+This is how we build our production apps at Betterment, so it made sense to just do the same thing for demo.

-Of course, with continuous deploys, you need to actually operate and monitor as well, so that you actually know when something breaks.
+Of course, with continuous deploys, you need to actually operate and monitor the thing as well, so you actually know when something breaks.
 -->

 ---